Guess Who's Calling!

 Guess Who's Calling!
 (Le Répondeur, lit.
 "The Answering Machine") is a French comedy film, directed by Fabienne Godet and released in 2025.

 The film stars Salif Cissé as Baptiste, a comedy impressionist who is struggling to break through in his career, and Denis Podalydès as Pierre, a writer who is struggling to minimize life distractions as he works on his new novel.
 After Pierre has the idea to hire Baptiste as a human answering machine, impersonating him on the phone so that he can avoid talking to people himself, career and personal complications ensue when Baptiste begins to improvise the things he says to Pierre's callers.

 The cast also includes Clara Bretheau, Aure Atika, Manon Clavel, Ismaël Sy Savané, Harrison Arevalo, Serge Postigo, Thierry Bosc and Camille Cayol in supporting roles.

 Production

 The film was shot in summer 2023.
 It was adapted from Luc Blanvillain's 2020 novel.

 Distribution

 The film premiered on 14 January 2025 at the L'Alpe d'Huez Film Festival, before going into commercial release in French theatres on 4 June.

-It is slated to screen in September 2025 at the 2025 Cinéfest Sudbury International Film Festival in Canada.
+It was screened in September 2025 at the 2025 Cinéfest Sudbury International Film Festival in Canada.

+It was screen in March 2026 at Rendez-Vous with French Cinema 2026, Film Society at Lincoln Center, New York.